- Failure to perform a material marital duty or obligation

 An action for divorce shall not be heard until 60 days after the filing of the Petition unless the judge enters an order declaring the existence of an emergency.
 Upon finding that an emergency exists, the divorce and all relevant issues may be heard immediately.

 After the filing of the pleading by the Respondent, the court, on its own motion or upon motion of either of the parties, may require both parties to seek marriage counseling services if available within the judicial district.
 Neither party shall be required to submit to marriage counseling provided by any religious organization of any particular denomination.

 If you are in need of a Divorce attorney in Kansas call us today at 855-805-0595 to set up a consultation with one of our attorneys.
-If you want more information on Divorce and Family Law in Missouri, Illinois, Kansas, or Oklahoma visit the link above.
+If you want more information on Divorce and Family Law in Missouri, Illinois, Kansas, Oklahoma, or Nebraska, visit the link above.